 Chips and Salsa

-The Salsa is another item that has undergone a transformation since about 2007 when the daughters took over, and I think very much for the better.
+The Salsa seems to have undergone a transformation since about 2007 when the daughters took over, and I think very much for the better.
 It used to be memorable for being so spicy it almost numbed the taste buds before you even got a chance to try any of the delicious main dishes.
 Now, though, I think it retains the freshness it had before, but with a heightened flavor that I enjoy a lot more.
 The spiciness is variable, and sometimes it almost gets to the point of numbing the mouth, but the excellent flavor is more noticeable than the heat.
 I do not know, though, if this was a conscious decision by the restaurant, or even if my observation is accurate, but it is my perception.

 What is now Chope’s Bar was the original restaurant, and is located next door to Chope’s Cafe (which was originally the Benavides family home).
 The bar serves the same food as the restaurant, and this can be a great help during the times that the restaurant is full and you have to get on a waiting list for a table.
-In fact, I think one of the major drawbacks of this place is having to drive for miles deep into the heart of the Mesilla Valley farm country and not knowing if you will face a long wait once you arrive (Chope’s does not take reservations, but I’m sure they will fill you in on the estimated wait time if you call ahead of time).
+In fact, I think one of the major drawbacks of this place is having to drive for miles deep into the heart of the Mesilla Valley farm country and not knowing if you will face a long wait once you arrive (Chope’s does not take reservations, but at times the bar has had seating space when the restaurant did not).

 The restaurant itself is in an old house, and has what I would describe as a somewhat crowded dining arrangement.
 The main dining room is adjacent to the kitchen and is small, noisy, and busy, but also tends to be very friendly where it is easy to talk to the staff and other patrons.
 The larger dining room is quieter and provides slightly more space between tables, but they are still rather crowded.

 Coming from El Paso, La Mesa can be reached from IH-10 by taking the Vado exit (NM 227) and going west to Vado.
-You then turn left on NM 478 and go south less than a quarter mile, where NM 227 again goes to the west (there are few if any signs that give directions).
+You then turn left on NM 478 and go south less than a quarter mile, where NM 227 again goes to the west (the direction signs can sometimes be easy to miss).
 From Vado you should follow NM 227, and keep going straight after it turns into NM 28.
 Once you are on Hwy 28 La Mesa is the next town.

 From Las Cruces or Mesilla it is easy to reach Chope’s– just take NM 28 south.